hezihezi/ChineseImmigrants/README.md

 QUESTION: I know the annotations of those three numbers do not work very well, but I think it's really interesting to show that there were so few people before 1850s.
 How should I do that?

+ONE MORE QUESTION: I wanted to put the vars for textStyle into the styles.css file, but then they no longer work.
+What's wrong?